 COEFFICIENT - a CONSTANT FACTOR multiplying a VARIABLE, e.g. in the EXPRESSION 2ax, x is normally a VARIABLE and 2a is its COEFFICIENT.

-COMPOSITION - a combination of two or more functions (operations) forming a single new function by applying one to the output of another, e.g. composition of two function f() and g() can be represented as f(g()).
+COMPOSITION - a combination of two or more functions (operations), with one acting on the output of another, e.g. composition of two functions f() and g() is f(g()).

 CONCEPT - a technical word or phrase.